brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day2.md

 -   I have completed my course "Creating 4-page business website"
 -   New course starting tomorrow - https://learn.wordpress.org/lesson/user-management/
+-   Created ALL the Field groups, CPT's, Taxonomies and Custom Fields.
+-   Exported Via JSON and installed secure-custom-fields vendor in my plugin
+-   Vendor is meant to look at the exported JSON to create the same content for every user that activates my plugin, but I am experiencing some duplication error.

 ### How do you feel about today's progress?